PLNech/musicologist/README.md

 ## Search
 > Find songs from Rolling Stones
 > Find songs from Rolling Stones before 2000
+> Find songs released in 2000
+> Do you know music from 1960 to 1969?
-> Find the fastest song of 2005
+> _TODO Find the fastest song of 2005_